bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 ```

 # Trees
-- Trees could be classified as either data structures or abstract data types, since it is possible
+- Trees could be classified as either data structures, or abstract data types given it is possible
   to back a tree using an array.
 For the sake of the exercise, we will look into them as a data
   structure.
 - Tree is a hierarchical data structure.